Book a call with admissions

 Patient Confidence

-The most important thing when selecting the right TMS provider is choosing someone that you feel comfortable with and someone who has the necessary resources and experience to make your treatment successful.
-It’s natural and responsible to have questions about medical treatments you are considering undergoing.
+It is important when selecting the right TMS provider to choose someone you feel comfortable with and someone who has the necessary resources and experience to ensure successful treatment.
+It’s natural and responsible to have questions about medical treatments you are considering.
 Remember that TMS therapy is non-invasive and usually results in very few, mild side effects.

 Possible side effects from TMS therapy include: